 Customizing The Bone Inlay Stencil

-Chalk Mineral Paint is my choice for painting furniture and for this DIY bone inlay dresser.
+Chalk Mineral Paint is my choice for painting furniture and this DIY bone inlay dresser.
 While this paint doesn’t require sealing, you can apply a top coat of your choice.
 Dixie Belle has many options for you.
 You can find them here.
 Topcoats and Finishes

 I use Scott’s gentle release tape (purple) to secure the stencil to the dresser instead of the spray adhesives to hold the stencil in place.
 I find it works just as well without the sticky mess left on the back of the bone inlay stencil.